The Arch, near Aberystwyth

 The OS grid reference is SH 769 092.

-The nearest train station is in Machynlleth.
+The nearest mainline railway station is in Machynlleth.

-For details of public transport visit Traveline Cymru's website.
+For details of public transport visit the Traveline Cymru website.